replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 ### Release Channels

-Application Vendors can iterate continuously by publishing releases to the Replicated 'Unstable' Channel multiple times per day, test promotion to 'Beta' and finally release to customers via the 'Stable' channel when a release has been vetted and is ready for customers.
+Application Vendors can iterate continuously by publishing releases to the Replicated 'Unstable' Channel multiple times per day, test release candidates by promoting to 'Beta' and finally release to customers via the 'Stable' channel when a release has been vetted and is ready for customers.
 By creating additional channels and assigning customer licenses to channels based on release cadence or other customer preferences.

 ### Private Asset Delivery